Information for vets

 MPI-approved vets can sign and issue export certificates for cats and dogs travelling to Australia.
-All certification must follow the MPI export programme for cats and dogs to Australia.
-The programme contains all the requirements that vets and their practices have to meet to be approved to issue export certificates.
-AsureQuality Limited is the current service provider for this programme.
+All certification must follow the MPI cats and dogs to Australia Operational Code.
+The Operational Code contains all the requirements that vets and their practices have to meet to be approved to issue export certificates.
+AsureQuality Limited is the current service provider for this Operational Code.

-- Find forms for the export programme
+- Find forms for the Operational Code

 Always peer review the certificate before issuing

 When you have completed a certificate, we encourage you to get it peer reviewed before issuing to the client.
 This is a useful technique that can often highlight errors at an early stage of the export process.
 Use our export certificate worksheet for cat and dog exports – it will help you complete an export certificate accurately.

 Completing the online assessment

-When taking the online assessment, vets should be familiar with the current MPI export programme and any clarifications issued, the export certificate, and the Owner Statutory Declaration (OSD) form.
+When taking the online assessment, vets should be familiar with the MPI Cats and dogs to Australia Operational Code, and:

-- your full name
+- full name

-- your veterinarian registration number
+- veterinarian registration number

-- your practice name and MPI approval number
+- practice name and MPI approval number

-- your personal email address.
+- personal email address.